 Resume Header Format (With Examples)

 Formatting matters as much as content.
-Here are the most effective formats:
+Here are the most effective formats.

 Centered Header (Most Common)